-Get-AdUser cmdlet provides multiple parameters like identity to get user based on distinguished name, GUID or Security Account Manager (SAM), Filter parameter specify query string to retrieve ad user account objects and many more.
-We will go through all the parameters with real word get-aduser examples.
+Get-AdUser uses a Filter parameter to specify query string to retrieve ad user account objects and many more.
+We will discuss all the parameters with real-world get-aduser examples.

 Get-AdUser cmdlet